IVRTech/pystrix/doc/ami/index.rst

         If the corresponding request was `synchronous`, this is a dictionary containing any events emitted in response.
 If not, this is `None`.

-        The dictionary will contain two keys for each event-type received: one being the event's name as a string and the other being a reference to its class in pystrix.
-For each event-type, the value will be either the event itself or a list of events, depending on what is appropriate.
+        The dictionary will contain references to either the events themselves or lists of events, depending on what is appropriate, keyed by the event's class.

     .. attribute:: response